Skip to content

 • Subtitle: Current routing path label (e.g., “2 hops”, “flood (auto)”, “direct (forced)”) and unread count.
 Tapping the subtitle shows the full path details.

-• Action buttons:
+• Action button:

 • Scrollable list with newest messages at the bottom